 Girls hand holding an apple

-Child Care Food Program
+Child and Adult Care Food Program

 Proper nutrition during the early years of childhood ensures appropriate development and reduces physical and educational problems later in life.
 The preschool years are when eating patterns and habits are being established that may determine the quality of one’s diet throughout life.